 Stir pasta, vegetables, and Parmesan into pan with sauce.
 Top with mozzarella.

-Place pan with lasagna in hot oven and bake until mozzarella is bubbly and lightly browned, 10-12 minutes.
+Place pan in hot oven and bake until mozzarella is bubbly and lightly browned, 10-12 minutes.

 Bake until bread is golden brown, 5-6 minutes.

 Plate dish as pictured on front of card.
 Bon appétit!